w3labkr/nextjs-supabase-dashboard/README.md

 - Supabase OAuth with PKCE flow (@supabase/ssr)
 - Supabase Email Auth with PKCE flow (@supabase/ssr)

+> The administrator page cannot be viewed on the demo page.
+> Check the files in the `app/dashboard/admin` directory.

 ## Table of Contents

 - [NextJS Ninja](#nextjs-ninja)